tunguzka/ktriac/README.md

 # ktriac
-linux module to control 220VAC with TRIAC
+Linux module to control 220VAC with TRIAC

+you can control 220V mains with Raspberry Pi using this kernel module and a TRIAC